mtth-bfft/libiris/README.md

 * `policy`: a crate which allows specifying exactly what rights a worker has
 * `ipc`: a crate which allows workers to send requests to their broker, and get resources in response
 * `tests`: an integration test suite for all the crates above

+# Compilation

+You will need:
+- a stable Rust toolchain;
+- libseccomp and its development headers (e.g. `apt install libseccomp libseccomp-dev` if you are running Debian)

+Then a simple `cargo build` should be all it takes.